Unofficial Timeline

 • The Lifesavers release their next album Huntington Beach on Brainstorm Artists International.
 The band is now Knott, Doige, and Cummings.
 The first song on the album (“When She’s Gone”) was a song Knott wrote when he was 18 or 17.
 It would later be re-written as a Strung Gurus song called “Numb.”
 Knott also released three songs by The Hightops as bonus tracks.[2]

 • Knott records his fourth solo album, Strip Cycle.
-It becomes his third solo album to be released, which was on Tooth & Nail Records. the album contains a unique tuning for Knott’s acoustic guitar.
+It becomes his third solo album to be released, which was on Tooth & Nail Records.
+The album contains a unique tuning for Knott’s acoustic guitar.
 According to Knott, when he went in to record this album, he found that his daughter had been playing with the tuning keys of his guitar.
 He liked the sound that this new tuning produced, so he dubbed it “Toddler’s Twisted Tuning” and recorded the whole album with that sound.[2]
+“Tattoo” and “Sugar Mama” are both about a relationship that Brian Doidge had at one point.[66]

 • Flying Tart Records released the Live Long and Perspire compilation.
 It had two L.S.U. songs – one was an unreleased song.
 Knott was not aware that the songs were on this compilation until at least 1999.[2]